xiaoBingge114514/VRCX-0-Community-Themes/CONTRIBUTING.md

 - The `author.github` field is required.
 - The optional `author.url` field may link to a personal site or profile.
 - The `testedWith` field must be the latest VRCX-0 version the author tested.
-- The `license` field must name a redistributable license.
+- The `license` field should be `GPL-3.0-only` unless maintainers approve another GPLv3-compatible redistributable license.
 - The optional `licenseUrl` field may link to the license text.
 - `tags` may use any language, but English tags are recommended and only three tags are allowed.